-- memorized

-- biometric in nature, or

-- recorded and secured at the level of assurance associated with the activation of the cryptographic module, and must not be stored with the cryptographic module.
+- memorized - biometric in nature, - contained within an organizationally approved device or software tool (e.g., password manager) that leverages encryption commensurate with the bit-strength of the key it activates, or - physically recorded and secured at the level of assurance associated with the activation of the cryptographic module, and stored separately from the cryptographic module.

-The protection mechanism must include a facility to temporarily lock the account, or terminate the application, after a predetermined number of failed login attempts as set forth in the respective CP.
+Practice Note: For [FIPS 140] level 2 and higher modules, the protection mechanism should include an ability to temporarily lock the account, or terminate the application, after a predetermined number of failed login attempts to protect against repeated guessing attacks, as set forth in the respective CP.